 Interns in this geographically-distributed REU program have the opportunity to participate in research using the Rosetta Commons software.
 The Rosetta Commons software suite includes algorithms for computational modeling and analysis of protein structures.
 It has enabled notable scientific advances in computational biology, including de novo protein design, enzyme design, ligand docking, and structure prediction of biological macromolecules and macromolecular complexes.
 This REU program is supported by the National Science Foundation.

 Johns Hopkins University is a member of Rosetta Commons.
 It is a collaborative group of laboratories, institutes, research centers, and corporate partners in the US and abroad that develop software to understand, predict, and design biomolecules including proteins and nucleic acids.
 For project information and the application go to Rosetta Commons.

 Students will spend one week at the Rosetta Code School where they will learn the inner details of the Rosetta C++ code and community coding environment.
-The remaining 8 weeks will be spent in the Gray lab doing hands-on research.
+The remaining 8 weeks will be spent in various labs across the country doing hands-on research.
 The summer will finish with a trip to the Rosetta Conference in the Cascade Mountains of Washington State, where students present their research in a poster and connect with Rosetta developers from around the world.
 Students will also engage in weekly virtual journal clubs and writing and presentation training.
-Interns receive housing, travel expenses up to $500, and a stipend of $5,500.
+Interns receive housing, travel expenses, and a stipend of $5,750.

-The next round of application submissions will open in November 2017.
-Submit the following application materials to Camille Mathis at email@example.com:
+The next round of application submissions will open in November 2018.
+Application materials are:

-Deadline for receipt of applications and recommendation letters is February 1, 2018.
+Deadline for receipt of applications is February 1, 2019.

 Students from underrepresented racial/minority groups in STEM are encouraged to apply.
 For further inquiries, please contact Camille Mathis.